 After appointed as a conservator, the individual is responsible for obtaining a bond if necessary, filing an inventory of all of the real and personal property of the competent adult, and satisfying various fiduciary accounting requirements annually.
 A conservatorship can terminate either upon a court determination of incompetency, the death of the competent adult, an order of the probate court, or the execution of a written termination notice by the competent adult.

-The establishment of a conservatorship is somewhat rare; however, this probate procedure is becoming more relevant today due to the desires of competent adults who may need assistance with regards to their various financial affairs.
-Instead of establishing a power of attorney which provides for unrestricted access and power to an individual, these competent adults can now resort to the establishment of a conservatorship which will allow someone to assist them with these financial affairs with court supervision.
+The establishment of a conservatorship is somewhat rare; however, this probate procedure is becoming more relevant today due to the desires of competent adults who may need assistance with regard to their various financial affairs.
+Instead of establishing a power of attorney which provides for unrestricted access and power to an individual, these competent adults can now resort to the establishment of a conservatorship that will allow someone to assist them with these financial affairs with court supervision.

 If you would like to know further information about the establishment of a conservatorship, please contact your estate planning attorney.